binchoo/PaimonGanyu/README.md

 https://github.com/binchoo/PaimonGanyu/issues/7

 ## Project configurations
-1. In order to deploy the serverless workflows, you just need a AWS account.
-No other configurations.
+1. In order to deploy the serverless workflows, you just need an AWS account.
+No other configurations required.
 2. In order to execute the Springboot skill server or JUnit test classes, three `properties` files **MAY** be configured.

 ### applications.properties (required)